MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

     ![The desktop recorder button](./media/recording-flow/desktop-recorder-button.png)

-1. Select **Image recording** and then select **Record** to start recording the desired action using OCR.
+1. Select **Image recording** and then select **Record** to start recording the desired action.

     ![The Image recording button](./media/recording-flow/image-recording-button.png)

 1. Upon clicking on an element, an image is captured automatically and saved with a default editable name.
-To preview the captured image, hover the **preview icon**.
+To preview the captured image, hover or select the **preview icon**.

     ![The preview image button](./media/recording-flow/preview-image-button.png)